-BT is an accurate method of weight assessment when compared with other available methods of weight estimation.
-Accuracy of BT may be adversely affected when age exceeded 95 months and weight was more than 26 kg.
-Hence BT may be safely used in the younger pediatric population of the third world.
-Health care professionals should consider this information when using the BT to estimate weight for pediatric resuscitation, however, the potential for improvement is still there.
+BT may be an accurate and time bound method of weight measurement as compared to other methods of weight estimation, however the accuracy of BT may be adversely affected with age exceeding 95 months and weight >26 kg.
+BT may be safely used in the younger pediatric population.
+Health care professionals may consider this information while using BT to estimate weight for pediatric resuscitation, however, this is a single center hospital based study with limited cases, we recommend to have a large scale community based study or a census before to generalize these results to general population.